APE builds APE.

 CLI commands

-across 3 modules
+across 5 root modules

 active agents